BlancaRibas/Ironhack_Final_Project/README.md

 ### 💡 Goal:

-✈️When travelling I always have issues to convert currencies, thus my goal is to create a currency converter based on image recognition.
+When travelling I always have issues to convert currencies, thus my goal is to create a currency converter based on image recognition.

-✍️I am going to create a product concept which is 255.
+I am going to create a product concept which is 255.

 ### 👾 Process: